Closing down your practice

 To protect your clients against possible fraud, as well as to enable you to give the appropriate information to your clients, you should:

-- obtain confirmation from the buyer in writing as to the basis on which the buyer intends to run the practice – for example, as a firm regulated by the SRA or by one of the other approved regulators under the Legal Services Act 2007;
+- obtain confirmation from the buyer in writing as to the basis on which the buyer intends to run the practice – for example, as a firm regulated by us or by one of the other approved regulators under the Legal Services Act 2007

-- inform us (before completion of the sale) of the name, status and contact details of the buyer, together with an indication as to how they intend to run the practice – for example, as a firm regulated by the SRA or by one of the other approved regulators.
+- inform us (before completion of the sale) of the name, status and contact details of the buyer, together with an indication as to how they intend to run the practice – for example, as a firm regulated by us or by one of the other approved regulators.

-If the new owners will not be running the firm as a practice regulated by the SRA, then the client should be made to understand that the rules governing the practice, and the scope of work which the practice can undertake, will be different from an SRA regulated firm.
-In particular, you should give your clients the following information:
+If the new owners will not be running the firm as a practice regulated by us, then the client should be made to understand that the rules governing the practice, and the scope of work which the practice can undertake, will be different from an SRA-regulated firm or a freelance solicitor.
+You should give your clients the following information:

-- that the statutory protections available to clients of an SRA regulated firm (i.e. the indemnity arrangements, the Compensation Fund and the protection afforded to client monies under section 85 of the Solicitors Act 1974) will not necessarily be available to them should they instruct the new firm; and
+- the statutory protections afforded to clients of an SRA-regulated firm under section 85 of the Solicitors Act 1974 will not be available to them should they instruct the new firm or a freelance solicitor.

-- that the rules governing the new firm are different and that the duties the new firm owe to their clients will not necessarily be the same.
+- the rules governing the new firm are different and the duties the new firm owes to their clients will not necessarily be the same.

 You are not expected to explain the differences in any detail, but to flag them up to the client so the clients can make further enquiries or seek their own advice if they wish to do so.